 “Plastic soap dish” is the term we now use to describe small, light, noisy GRP craft like the 7 metre motor launch which chugged from Croig to Staffa and the Treshnish Isles with a handful of intrepid (and frequently seasick) holidaymakers for the first few summers.

 Happily, by 1980, a new larger purpose built craft improved conditions for operators and passengers alike.

 In 1982 , Turus Mara, (Gaelic for a journey or excursion by sea) became the official company name.
 By ’89 there were two vessels with a total capacity of 130 operating from Ulva Ferry daily throughout the summer taking cruises to Staffa, The Treshnish Isles and Iona.

 Iain still lives in the crofthouse where he was born at Penmore Mill, near Dervaig.
 After 10 years as deck officer in the Merchant Navy, he returned to his roots and family.

-He started as crew in the nineteen eighties, and after his soujourn in higher education returned to his roots and the family business and now skippers the “Island Lass”.
+He started as crew in the nineteen-eighties, and after his sojourn in higher education returned to his roots and the family business and now skippers the “Island Lass”.

 Colin is chairman of North West Mull Community Woodland Company, helps run the Family Restaurant – Am Birlinn and occasionally finds time to hang out with sons Murdo and Laurie